Sophisticated cybercriminals have developed “undetectable” click fraud bots, stealing tens of millions of dollars from advertisers every day.

-Marketing Technology News: MarTech Interview With Rémy Claret, CMO and Co-founder at Odaseva
+Marketing Technology News: MarTech Interview with Laura Ritchey, EVP and COO at Radial

 Fingerprinting is a technique used to identify individual devices on the internet.
 By looking at data unique to each device, Polygraph is able to track the bots, regardless of their efforts to resist detection.